Glossary

 Schedule Coordination

-The person responsible is indicated in eDoz (Timetabling) for every course.
+The person responsible is displayed in eDoz (Scheduling) for each course.

 Semester Course

 A self-contained course unit given in one semester.
-The performance assessment may take place in the examination session (marked), at the end of the semester (marked) or during the semester (marked or unmarked).
+The performance assessment may take place in the examination session (graded), at the end of the semester (graded) or during the semester (graded or ungraded).
 See also Year Course concerning this.

 Semester Performance

-Performance assessment during (marked or unmarked) or at the end of the semester (end-of-semester examination marked).
+Performance assessment during (graded or ungraded) or at the end of the semester (graded end-of-semester examination).

 Semester Programme Structure

 A hierarchical representation of the semester programme.
-Corresponds in the case of graded study courses to the regulations or the index of courses (IOC).
+Corresponds to the programme regulations or the index of courses (“VLV”).

 Session Examination